 The Huskie uranium deposit was discovered by Denison during the summer of 2017 and is located approximately 1.5 kilometres to the northeast of the property's J Zone uranium deposit.

-The mineralized lenses are interpreted to occur as parallel, stacked lenses, which are conformable to the foliation and fault planes within the east-west striking graphitic gneiss unit.
+The Huskie deposit is entirely hosted within competent basement rocks below the sub-Athabasca unconformity primarily within a faulted, graphite-bearing pelitic gneiss (“graphitic gneiss”) which forms part of an east-west striking, northerly dipping package of metasedimentary rocks flanked to the north and south by granitic gneisses.
+The Athabasca Group sandstones that unconformably overlie the basement rocks are approximately 200 metres thick.
+The deposit comprises three stacked, parallel lenses (Huskie 1, Huskie 2 and Huskie 3) which are conformable to the dominant foliation and fault planes within the east-west striking graphitic gneiss unit.
 The drilling to date suggests the grade, thickness, and number of lenses present is controlled by the presence of northeast striking faults which cross-cut the graphitic gneiss unit.
-The northeast striking faults identified at the Huskie zone are interpreted to be part of the regional Midwest structure.
+The northeast striking faults identified at the Huskie deposit are interpreted to be part of the regional Midwest structure.

 Estimated Mineral Resources

 - Mineral resources are not mineral reserves and have not demonstrated economic viability.
 All figures have been rounded to reflect the relative accuracy of the estimates.